dracarys20/cloud/README.md

 Relational database, the data is stored in a predifined structed format like tables.
 The relationship between the tables are established using keys. verticle scaling.
 MySQL, Oracle
 - Online Transaction Processing (OLTP) database system refers to transaction oriented applications that are frequently writing and changing data (e-commerce).
 Amazon RDS
-- Online Analytical Processing (OLAP) database system is typically the domain of data warehouses and refers to reporting or analyzing large data sets.
+- Online Analytical Processing (OLAP) database system is typically data warehouses and refers to reporting or analyzing large data sets.
 Amazon Redshift (data wharehouse)

 Non-relational database, the data is stored in various structured formats like graph, file based.
 Horizantal scaling.
-MongoDB, Neo4j
+MongoDB, Neo4j, Amazon Dynamo DB.

+Recovery Point Objective (RPO) is defined as the maximum period of data loss that is acceptable in the event of a failure or incident.

+Recovery Time Objective (RTO) is defined as the maximum amount of downtime that is permitted to recover from backup and to resume processing.